ADAQ-SYM: Automated Symmetry Analysis of Defect Orbitals: Conclusion

 \section{Conclusion}

 We have presented a method of determining the symmetry of defect orbitals, and implemented this method in the software ADAQ-SYM.
 The implementation calculates the characters and irreducible representations of defect orbitals, the continuous symmetry measure is also calculated to get a numerical measure of how close the orbitals are described by the irreducible representations.
 Finally, ADAQ-SYM applies selection rules to the optical transitions between the orbitals.
-The code is applicable to efficient analysis of defects.
-We have applied the software to a variety of known defects with different point groups and host materials, and it reliably reproduces their symmetry properties.
-It is found that the polarization of the allowed transition for $hk$ ($kh$) is parallel (perpendicular) to the in-plane principal axis, in accordance with experiments.
+The tool is applicable to efficient analysis of defects.
+We have applied the tool to a variety of known defects with different point groups and host materials, and it reliably reproduces their symmetry properties.
+In addition to the reproduction of prior results, we find that the polarization of the allowed transition for $hk$ is parallel to an in-plane axis, and while $kh$ exhibits slightly broken symmetry, the polarization is perpendicular to an in-plane axis.
 A method to determine the orientation of individual $hk$ and $kh$ divacancies is also proposed.
-In summary, ADAQ-SYM is an automated defect symmetry analysis code which is useful for both manual and high-throughput calculations.
+In summary, ADAQ-SYM is an automated defect symmetry analysis tool which is useful for both manual and high-throughput calculations.